isc1/QtThread01/README.md

 *QThread: Destroyed while thread is still running*

 ...in app output.
 I need to fix this.
 Don't do it this way in production.
+This code also uses extern globals, and doesn't use getters/setters, and commits other such misdemeanors, fyi.

 After closing the window before the worker threads finished a few times, Windows apparently decided that this code is being sketchy with the heap, for awhile I got this message in